spacetelescope/jwst/docs/jwst/master_background/description.rst

 This in turn causes the :ref:`extract_1d <extract_1d_step>` step at the end of :ref:`calwebb_spec2 <calwebb_spec2>` to extract a spectrum in extended source mode, which uses the entire field-of-view (whether it be a slit image or an IFU cube) as the extraction region.
-The extracted spectral data are stored in the "FLUX" and "SURF_BRIGHT" columns of the resulting :ref:`x1d <x1d>` product, with the "BACKGROUND" column left blank.
-The ``master_background`` step recognizes when it's working with a background exposure, which is always treated as an extended source, and in that case uses the data from the "SURF_BRIGHT" column of each background :ref:`x1d <x1d>` product to construct the master background spectrum.
+The ``master_background`` step recognizes which type of background exposure it's working with and uses the appropriate data from the :ref:`x1d <x1d>` product to construct the master background spectrum.

 Below is an example ASN file for an extended source observation that includes background target exposures, using a 2-point dither for both the science and background targets.